groupvine/gv-api/README.md

             <<Optional ordered field list, matching column headers in a CSV import>>
         ]
         members: [
-            <<List of member modifications, with objects having key-values with keys matcing the fields>>
+            <<List of member modifications, with objects having key-values with keys matching the fields>>
         ]
     }
 ```